-More information on the 2022 edition will be announced in February 2022.
-If you want to stay tuned about the launch of next edition, please sign up for our newsletter by completing this form.
+More information on the 2023 edition will be announced in the upcoming months.
+If you want to stay tuned about the launch of next edition, please sign up for our newsletter.

 International expert speakers will explain the unique position of the world-famous Antwerp-based printing and publishing house founded by Christopher Plantin in 1555.
 They will discuss how it developed the production and distribution of religious books and related illustrations and prints in the following centuries.

 Introductory presentations will familiarize the students with the central role of Antwerp as a printing center from the 16th century onwards, with the religious context in the Southern Netherlands, and with the role and position of the religious book therein.

 Most lectures are conceived as workshops and hands-on sessions zooming in on different aspects, including: the world-famous Antwerp Polyglot Bible, the trade in religious books with Spain, illustrated religious books and catholic emblem books, and the link between manuscripts and printed books.
 Demonstrations will focus on the production of type, typesetting, composition, and printing.

 Lecturers will use the holdings of the Ruusbroec Institute and of the library and archival records of the Museum Plantin-Moretus.
 Students will be invited to handle historic materials.
 In line with this setup, admission to the Summer School will be limited to 15 Master students, PhD students and postdocs.
 The presence of staff and lecturers during the course should stimulate the interaction and spark questions and discussions.